Discovery Green Park in Downtown Houston, Texas

 - Lovers can spread out a blanket on the well-manicured lawn and whisper sweet nothings into each other’s ears.
 I wouldn’t be surprised to learn that some wedding proposals have taken place in this lovely spot.

-Discovery Green Park hosts many different types of entertainment all free of charge to the public.
-A trio was performing on the Sunday afternoon of our visit and not only did the melodic sounds please our ears, but obviously the little girl in the picture above liked what she was looking at and hearing as well.
+Discovery Green Park hosts many different types of shows all free of charge to the public.
+A trio was performing on the Sunday afternoon of our visit.

-The lawn attracted people listening to the band, and the chairs and tables of the adjacent casual restaurant called The Lake House were pretty much filled to capacity.
-Young and old alike were treated to this free concert.
-Quite a few of the people were sitting in the chairs of The Lake House taking advantage of some of the provided shade, while also enjoying refreshments and the music of the concert.
+The lawn attracted people who were listening to the band, and the chairs and tables of the adjacent casual restaurant called The Lake House were filled to capacity.
+Young and old alike got to hear this free concert.

 Why was the casual restaurant named The Lake House?
 On the other side of this bandstand stage area and adjacent to the lovely Jones Lawn is over an acre of water called Kinder Lake.

-Nothing is quite as soothing to the eyes as the sight of rippling waves of water especially on warm to hot southern days of which we have our fair share in Houston, Texas.
-Not only does Kinder Lake provide a pretty view, but one can actually operate remote controlled boats in this area, so it becomes a playful arena for miniature motor-craft as well.
+Nothing is quite as soothing to the eyes as the sight of rippling waves of water, especially on warm to hot southern days of which we have our fair share in Houston, Texas.
+Remote controlled boats can be used in this area which is fun to view.

 Gardens in Discovery Green